tapn2it/gitbook-docs/migrations/pp3/pp3-web-service.md

   connect to a repository.
 ---

-# I Think Therefore I Blog : Web Service creation
+# Python Essentials : Web Service creation

 A web service allows a full stack application to be deployed.
 Connecting it to a repository on GitHub allows the repo to be built and deployed on Render's hosting platform.